Oh, Boy! (1919 film)

 Oh, Boy! is a 1919, American silent comedy film directed by Albert Capellani and starring June Caprice, Creighton Hale, and Zena Keefe.
 It was based on the stage musical of the same name written by Guy Bolton and P. G. Wodehouse.
+The neologism "filmusical comedy" was branded for the film.
+The Jerome Kern Encyclopedia notes: "A talkie version was never made, and surprisingly, the musical has never received a Broadway revival ...".